Directional Optimism for Safe Linear Bandits: Proofs for linked convex constraints

-In this section, we prove regret guarantees of OPLB under linked convex constraints.
-To do so, we first give a corollary to Lemma \ref{lem:gamma} that bounds the scaling required to take any point in $\Yc$ in to $\Yc_t^p$.
+In this section, we prove regret guarantees of GenOP under linked convex constraints.
+Note that this also gives regret bounds of GenOP in the original setting (i.e. given in \eqref{eqn:oplb_reg} in Section \ref{sec:comp}) by taking $n =1$ and $r = b$.
+Before giving the regret guarantees, we first give a corollary to Lemma \ref{lem:gamma} that bounds the scaling required to take any point in $\Yc$ in to $\Yc_t^p$.

 \begin{corollary} Assume the same as Lemma \ref{lem:gamma} and let $\Econf$ hold.
 Let $y$ be any point in $\Yc$ and $\zeta_1 = \max\{ \mu \in [0,1] : \mu y \in \Yc_t^p \}$.
 Then, for all $t$, it holds that